 Joblib is optimized to be fast and robust in particular on large data and has specific optimizations for numpy arrays.
 It is BSD-licensed.

-Sumatra is almost entirely about step 2, and in particular, tracking and reproducing simulation or analysis parameters for sciency types.
+Sumatra is about tracking and reproducing simulation or analysis parameters for sciencey types.
+Exploratory data pipelines, especially.

-spark isn’t a build tool, but its parallelisation features do overlap.
+spark isn’t a build tool, but its parallelisation / execution graph features do overlap.
+Also many build tools leverage spark.

 pants… “is a build system for Java, Scala and Python.
 It works particularly well for a source code repository that contains many distinct projects.”
 Backed by twitter and foursquare.
 USP list: